Title: Is Your Metabolism Working Against You? How to Tell if Your Sleep Habits Are Killing You

 But there is more.

-A growing body of research associates poor sleep (sleeping less than 7 hours or more than 9 hours a night) with high blood pressure, diabetes, obesity, atrial fibrillation, heart attack, stroke, and even early death.
+A growing body of research associates poor sleep (sleeping less than 7 hours or more than 9 hours a night)(opens in a new tab)

 Here are the numbers: Chronic lack of sleep leads to: